Ali-Akbar03/Task-05/README.md

 ### Conclusion:
 These Java programs cover a variety of basic concepts such as loops, conditional statements, and array manipulation.
 You can copy these examples to your own repository and customize them as per your requirements.

----

-You can format this content directly for your **README.md** file on GitHub!
-Let me know if you'd like to refine or extend any of these examples further.